Installing Packages

 conda update <PACKAGE>

-If you want to specify a different environment you can add the --name
+If you want to specify a different environment you can add the --name option

 conda install --name test-env <PACKAGE>